 Various state and private assistance resources are available to help those in need.
 The Substance Abuse & Mental Health Services Administration, or SAMHSA is a good place to start.
 They have a state-by-state list of agencies available to help you find treatment in your local area.
 Contacting these agencies will help you find out what services and programs may be available to treat your teen’s substance abuse.
 Your state agency may also help you find a variety of private and public faith-based treatment programs.
 These agencies are great resources to help you find available treatment options for your teen in your local area.

-If you need help right away, please call us.
+If you need help with substance abuse, or even a recent relapse into drug use, please call us.
 We are available 24/7: